Last Updated: February 17, 2023

 The marine environment seen by scuba divers is undoubtedly the most exciting part of diving.
 Nevertheless, it is important to be mindful of the weather conditions, especially diving in saltwater.

 Saltwater dives usually start out from boats.
-You will have to conduct thorough research, depending on kind of dive you plan to do, to ensure the safety on the day.
+You will have to conduct thorough research, depending on type of dive you plan to do, to ensure the safety on the day.
 Moreover, saltwater dives can take up to a few hours or days of travel to reach the perfect diving spot.

 Whereas freshwater dives can take place from the shore.
 It means that freshwater dives do not take a long time to get started.
 You won’t face any currents or tidal differences in freshwater bodies.